TechFrederick/community/docs/techcity/index.md

 The platform is configured with a `techcity.toml` configuration file.
 See the [configuration](config.md) docs for details on the options.

+At this stage of development,
+any data not generated automatically via the "Fetch" phase must be created by hand.
+See [Content Creation](content.md) for information on how to create new data.

 ## Commands

 Refer to the [Commands](commands.md) documentation.